 After an intensive consultation process to develop the statutes and all other necessary documents, FEMYSO was registered as an international Non-Governmental Organisations (NGO) in Brussels, the capital of Belgium in the heart of Europe.
 Since then, FEMYSO has had an office in Brussels close to the headquarters of the European Commission and the European Parliament.

 FEMYSO has become the de facto voice of Muslim Youth in Europe and is regularly consulted on issues pertaining to Muslim Youth.
-It has developed useful links with the European Parliament, the European Commission, the Council of Europe, the Organization for Security and Co-operation in Europe (OSCE), the United Nations and a host of other significant organisations at the European and international level.
+It has developed useful links with the European Parliament, the European Commission, the Council of Europe, the Organisation for Security and Co-operation in Europe (OSCE), the United Nations and a host of other significant organisations at the European and international level.

 To be an exemplary European institution, bringing together Muslim youth to network and exchange ideas, developing them to achieve their full potential and working closely with its member organisations as well as other partners to build a better Europe for all.